swethamurthy25/My-LeetCode/STRINGS./Easy - 205. Isomorphic Strings.md

 Constraints:
 1 <= s.length <= 5 * 104
 t.length == s.length
-s and t consist of any valid ascii character.
+s and t consist of any valid ASCII character.
 _____________________________________________________________________________________________

-What did we understand from question?
+What did we understand from the question?

-We are given two strings s and t, they are of the same length (edge case)
+* We are given two strings s and t, which are the same length [Edge case]

-We need to map and compare each character of s to t.
-One character of t should map with only one char of s.
+* We need to map and compare each character of s to t.
+One character of t should map with only one character of s.

-The order of mapping should not be changed.
+* The order of mapping should not be changed.

 For example: